mckelvie-org/codingame-client/doc/cli/reference/puzzle.md

                         more 1-based indices to run just those.
 Exits non-zero if any test case fails.
 Captured stdout is only printed for a failing test (as part of its diff), unless --show-stdout is given.
-    description         Display the puzzle's problem statement, rendered from the cached .meta/statement.html (no network access--run `cg puzzle import`/`repair` first if missing).
+    [1;32mdescription[0m         Display the puzzle's problem statement, rendered from the cached .meta/statement.html (no network access--run `cg puzzle import`/`repair` first if missing).
 Section headers and the Example's input/output text are color-highlighted when writing to a real terminal.
-With --json (top-level option), prints the parsed [{kind, text}, ...] blocks instead. diff                Show a unified diff between the local solution.src and the server's current last-submitted answer for this puzzle.
+With --json (top-level option), prints the parsed [{kind, text}, ...] blocks instead.
+    [1;32mdiff[0m                Show a unified diff between the local solution.src and the server's current last-submitted answer for this puzzle.
-    status              Human-friendly summary of this puzzle: title, language, and local-edit status.
+    [1;32mstatus[0m              Human-friendly summary of this puzzle: title, language, and local-edit status.
 By default entirely local (no network access); pass --refresh to also check for local edits against the server's last-submitted answer and fetch live progress/score (two live calls--there is no local cache for puzzles, unlike `cg contribution status`, so this is always genuinely live, every time).
 With --json (top-level option), renders as JSON instead of text.
-    discard-local       Discard local edits: overwrite solution.src with the server's current last-submitted answer for this puzzle.
+    [1;32mdiscard-local[0m       Discard local edits: overwrite solution.src with the server's current last-submitted answer for this puzzle.
 Purely local--no network side effect beyond the read.
-    debug               Debug-session plumbing for languages whose debugger attaches to a running target (C++, via gdbserver in its container).
+    [1;32mdebug[0m               Debug-session plumbing for languages whose debugger attaches to a running target (C++, via gdbserver in its container).
 Normally invoked for you by the VS Code tasks `cg puzzle vscode` generates, not typed by hand.
                         Languages whose debugger launches the program itself--Python3--don't use these at all.
-    build               Compile data/solution.src, if its language needs compiling (a no-op for interpreted languages like Python3).
+    [1;32mbuild[0m               Compile data/solution.src, if its language needs compiling (a no-op for interpreted languages like Python3).
 Normally you don't need this--`cg puzzle play` builds first automatically--but it's useful to compile without running, or to warm a cold container image up front.
 Near-instant when the source hasn't changed since the last successful build.
 Compiler diagnostics go to stderr.
-    vscode              Generate VS Code run/debug configuration for this puzzle working directory.
+    [1;32mvscode[0m              Generate VS Code run/debug configuration for this puzzle working directory.
 The test-case dropdown is built from the test cases actually on disk, so re-run this after `cg puzzle import`/`repair` to refresh it.
-                        Writes into the workspace root's .vscode/ (VS Code only reads launch.json from the workspace root, never from a subdirectory), merging with what's already there and replacing only this working directory's own entries. set-language        Switch this puzzle to a different language, restoring your own most recent code for it.
+                        Writes into the workspace root's .vscode/ (VS Code only reads launch.json from the workspace root, never from a subdirectory), merging with what's already there and replacing only this working directory's own entries.
+    [1;32mset-language[0m        Switch this puzzle to a different language, restoring your own most recent code for it.
 CodinGame keeps your latest source per language, so anything you'd previously written in the target language comes back; a language you've never used gets a placeholder.
 Refuses if data/solution.src holds work the server doesn't have (submit it first, or pass --force to discard it).
-Changes local state only--the server's current language follows once you run a server-side test or submit in the new one. activate            Make DIRECTORY the active puzzle working directory, so subsequent `cg puzzle` commands use it without needing --puzzle-dir.
+Changes local state only--the server's current language follows once you run a server-side test or submit in the new one.
+    [1;32mactivate[0m            Make DIRECTORY the active puzzle working directory, so subsequent `cg puzzle` commands use it without needing --puzzle-dir.
 Set automatically by `cg puzzle import`, so this is for switching between working directories you already have.
 Outranks the configured default (`cg settings set puzzle-dir`); `cg puzzle deactivate` clears it.
-    deactivate          Clear the active puzzle working directory, so `cg puzzle` commands fall back to the configured default and the usual directory discovery.
+    [1;32mdeactivate[0m          Clear the active puzzle working directory, so `cg puzzle` commands fall back to the configured default and the usual directory discovery.
 Does not touch any files--only the selection.
-    where               Show which puzzle working directory would be used. delete              Delete this puzzle working directory.
+    [1;32mwhere[0m               Show which puzzle working directory would be used.
+    [1;32mdelete[0m              Delete this puzzle working directory.
 Purely local--there is no server- side counterpart to delete (a puzzle already exists on the server before you can solve it, and isn't yours to remove); this only ever removes your own local files.
 Destructive--prompts for confirmation unless --force is given; requires --force outright if stdin/stdout aren't a terminal.

-options:
+[1;34moptions:[0m
-  -h, --help            show this help message and exit --puzzle-dir, -d DIR  Working directory to operate on.
+  [1;32m-h[0m, [1;36m--help[0m            show this help message and exit [1;36m--puzzle-dir[0m, [1;32m-d[0m [1;33mDIR[0m  Working directory to operate on.
 Defaults to CG_PUZZLE_DIR, then the
                         configured default (`cg settings set puzzle-dir`), then the current directory or "./puzzle" if it contains puzzle.json.
 ```